-The Joint Research Center is located in La Cartuja - the former EXPO 92 site - which stands in contrast to the historic city center of Seville.
+The JRC is located in La Cartuja - the former EXPO 92 site - which stands in contrast to the historic city center of Seville.
 Compared to the tightly woven urban fabric, La Cartuja is characterized by iconic and isolated buildings, placed on large plots and separated by broad, undefined streets - giving the area a desolate feeling.
-With the design of the Joint Research Center, the ambition is to revitalize this part of the city and bring life back to La Cartuja.
+With the design of the JRC, the ambition is to revitalize this part of the city and bring life back to La Cartuja.

 to a get-together

-The Joint Research Center’s roof is designed as a 6,500 m² living and highly performative canopy.
+The JRC’s roof is designed as a 6,500 m² canopy.
 As an energy generating roof, it collects and distributes resources - water through a water management system and electricity through an array of solar panels - all to be used by the building and its inhabitants.
-The roof prevents heat gain, solar glare and provides shaded interface between the inhabitants and the outdoor climate, while allowing for a new micro climate within.
+The roof prevents heat gain, solar glare and provides shading, while allowing for a better micro-climate between buildings.

 The roof structure is organized in an 8 x 8 m grid of timber columns, further broken down into modules 4 x 4 m.
 Each module is built with pre-fabricated components that can be customized to meet the current and future needs of the building and give the best conditions for people and nature to thrive within the office spaces and courtyards below it.

 The roof is composed in triangular photovoltaic (PV) panels formed as small pyramids.
-The energy generated by the PV panels will not only cover the electricity use of the building, but also allow the Joint Research Center to become a renewable energy provider for the neighborhood.
+The energy generated by the PV panels will not only cover the electricity use of the building, but also allow the JRC to become a renewable energy provider for the neighborhood.

-The Joint Research Center ensures a strong interaction between outside and inside, establishing itself as a welcoming new neighbor.
-The office levels connect with the outdoors through patios and terraces, for a flexible and future-proof environment that provides a state of the art working space.
+The JRC ensures a strong interaction between outside and inside, establishing itself as a welcoming new neighbor.
+The office levels connect with the outdoor through patios and terraces, for a flexible environment that provides a state of the art working space.
 As a building of only three floors, it signals democracy and inclusion, embodying the core social values of the European Union.

-The materials make up a building with the lowest possible carbon footprint.
-The six buildings are made of pre-fabricated elements in a local material- rammed earth, reducing the emissions from long-distance transportation.
+The six buildings are made of prefabricated elements in a local material- rammed earth, reducing the emissions from long-distance transportation.
 With its simple construction and assembly, the buildings feature a subtle earth-colored appearance in dialogue with the context.
 The rammed earth blocks are easily disassembled and can be safely disposed of over the life cycle of the building.
 The mass timber canopy construction is conceived with principles of design for disassembly, and the use of concrete is kept to a minimum.

-By breaking down the Joint Reseach Center into a village of several buildings, cross-ventilated air is able to pass through the spaces, cooling facades and enhancing evaporative cooling from water within a series of landscape irrigation grooves.
-Underneath the roof, the buildings in cooperation with the landscape vegetation and water bodies make for a micro climate that greatly increases thermal comfort year round-all for a more pleasant place to gather for work.
+By breaking down the JRC into a village of several buildings, cross-ventilated air is able to pass through the spaces, cooling facades and enhancing evaporative cooling from water within a series of landscape irrigation grooves.
+Underneath the roof, the buildings in cooperation with the landscape vegetation and water bodies make for a micro climate that increases thermal comfort year-round-all for a more pleasant place to gather for work.